 Colour psychology is not an exact science, as individuals have their own predisposition towards colours based on their own life experience.
 That being said, when it’s applied to the general population there are reoccurring themes that are generally true.
 It is important to understand the general psychology behind colours when deciding what colours to use in your design.

 Firstly, there are the colour seasons – blues often relate to winter, oranges to fall, greens to spring and yellows and reds to summer.
-Depending on the purpose and timing of your design, it is important to consider what season, if any, you want to be associated with.
+Depending on the purpose and timing of your design, it is important to consider what season, if ny, you want to be associated with.

 Colour seasons are pretty obvious, but other colour associations, like colour emotions, are much more subtle.
-In general, people associate certain emotions with different colours, and it is important to understand what emotions these are so that consumers get the right message about your brand or product.
+In general, people associate certain emotions with different colours, and it is important to understand what emotions these are, so that consumers get the right message about your brand or product.
 Yellow communicates optimism, orange is friendliness, red is excitement, purple is creative, blue is trustworthy, green is peaceful, and grey is balanced.
 Of course, there are many other emotional associations to colours, so be sure to do your own research specific to your brand.

 Colour psychology is so important because it gives you the ability to speak to your consumer and tell them all about your brand or product without saying a word.
 By using colour psychology effectively in the design process, you can ensure that the consumer gets a consistent message about your brand in what you say and how you look.

 The value of colour in branding goes far beyond just the meaning behind it.
-Humans have an innate evolutionary trait which causes us to group colours together and holds significance to them.
+Humans have an innate evolutionary trait which causes us to group colours together and hold significance to them.
 This helped us to quickly notice the yellow and black spots of a threatening predator in green tall grass, and allows us to notice those famous yellow arches among a clutter of advertising.
 When we are exposed to the same colours repeatedly, our minds naturally start forming patterns and associating those colours with certain products, brands, or industries.
 What does that mean for your brand?
-If you have well-planned brand colours, combined with consistent and effective advertising you can reach a stage where consumers will only need to see your colours to know and recognize your brand.
+If you have well planned brand colours, combined with consistent and effective advertising you can reach a stage where consumers will only need to see your colours to know and recognize your brand.
 Think of Google, Pepsi, McDonalds, Apple, UPS or any major brand.
 It takes no time for you to imagine their brand colours just by reading their name – try this out: can you recognize these brands?

 How about now?